harfbuzz/boring-expansion-spec/ConditionTree.md

-The following new Condition types are added:
+The following new Condition types are added, which enable encoding a tree representing a boolean expression:
 ```
 struct ConditionAnd
 {